eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Proficiency in deep learning technologies, especially in research on applications of the computer vision technology, including model acceleration, model encryption, and model quantification
 	- Distributed system architecture design abilities; knowledge of mainstream technologies including fault tolerance, distributed cache, and high concurrency solutions; experience in multi-threaded and high performance system design and in coding and performance tuning
 	- Good communication and coordination skills and dedication to work
++ skill set:
+	- Help the current effort of the AI research community, and contribute to cutting edge research in machine intelligence, starting from areas including Deep Learning, Generative Models, Reinforcement Learning, Evolutionary Computing, Sequence Modelling, Large-Scale Distributed Optimization and Low-Precision Numerical Formats.
+	- Prototype efficient implementations for training of novel deep learning optimization algorithms and model architectures of increasing complexities.
+	- Contribute to the design of efficient software implementation of the experimental setup required to evaluate novel machine learning algorithms and models at scale.
+	- Participate to work to identify new directions of AI research, with the aim of contributing to new groundbreaking approaches to computational intelligence.
+The position will involve the possibility of attending the main research conferences in the field of machine intelligence.
+	- Contribute to investigations in specific areas of fundamental and applied research, aiming at publishing the work for discussion within the wider AI research community.
+	- Take responsibility for the software implementation of experimental setup critical for investigation of new research directions.
+	- Collaborate with the rest of the team and with other groups within the company, to develop new ideas and identify research opportunities.
+	- Interact and work with external institutions and research labs.
+	- MSc or PhD in Computer Science, Machine Learning, Mathematics, Physics, Electrical Engineering or related fields, with a strong basis in numerical methods and probability theory.
+	- In-depth understanding of modern machine learning algorithms and deep learning architectures.
+	- Strong software engineering and coding skills (Python, C/C++) and experience of algorithm implementation in modern machine learning frameworks (TensorFlow, PyTorch).
+	- Strong communication skills, and willingness to work in a collaborative environment.
+	- Publications and/or open-source implementations in the area of machine intelligence will be a plus.
++ skill set:
+	- If you would like to build computational machines that are solving problems in ways that have never been done, we are looking for software engineers with strong problem-solving skills to help us build an SDK for our optical hardware accelerators.
+	- This SDK converts a trained neural network into a binary we can run on our custom hardware.
+The SDK imports neural networks from popular frameworks (e.g., TensorFlow, PyTorch) and runs a series of transformations on those neural networks.
+These transformations include things like quantizing certain parts of the graph and partitioning subgraphs that can run on our device.
+The SDK also includes a compiler and runtime library to run the transformed neural network on both a simulator and our actual hardware.
+	- Create a customer portal to help keep track of bugs in the SDK
+	- Write documentation and literature for customers to learn how to use the SDK
+	- Debug and refactor parts of the SDK based on customer feedback
+	- Work with electrical engineers to update compiler and runtime libraries
+	- Create profiling and debugging tools for both internal and customer use
+	- Bachelor’s degree in computer science or related fields
+	- 2+ years of experience writing industry standard code
+	- Proficient in at least one object-oriented programming language (i.e., Python, Java, C++)
+	- Familiarity with Python and C++
+	- Experience with software testing and building robust software systems
+	- Strong debugging and problem-solving skills
+	- Experience with different build tools (e.g., CMake, Bazel)
+	- Familiarity with Protocol Buffers
+	- Highly proficient in deep learning frameworks (e.g., TensorFlow, PyTorch)
+	- Understanding of machine learning concepts like quantization, pruning, sparsity, etc.
+	- Strong skills with graph algorithms
+	- Experience with Jira, Azure Boards, and Sphinx
+	- Substantial experience with Python and C++
+	- Proficient with Linux, Bash, and Git
+	- Experience publishing and maintaining open-source packages
++ skill set:
+	- The use of machine learning to reimagine software applications and service development is exploding.
+Companies from every corner of the industry -- the biggest cloud service providers to corporate industrials to financial services to healthcare to retailers -- are exploring new ways of building products and services using data-centric learning models in place of traditional explicit programming.
+The drive to deliver more timely and more accurate results is compelling an ever greater need for specialized computing power.
+GPUs have been hailed as the solution to those computing needs but the industry is actively searching for a better, more efficient solution.
+Graphcore has that solution.
+	- Graphcore’s Intelligence Processing Units, or IPUs, are specifically designed for artificial intelligence and compute-dense graph applications.
+These are not GPUs, Graphics Processing Units, but rather graph processors especially adept at the kinds of computations used in understanding relationships within a sea of data.
+Architecturally, IPUs looking nothing like GPUs.
+They offer performance, latency, and power efficiency advantages a GPU will be unable to match.
+Graphcore offers support for popular industry ML frameworks and a full tool suite for developers to innovate both within and outside those frameworks.
+	- As a Machine Learning Engineer, you will work to port and optimize machine learning and artificial intelligence applications using Graphcore’s Poplar™ software and IPU processors, enabling breakthroughs in this rapidly moving field.
+	- You will work on AI and ML applications, create application notes and blog content, and work closely with Graphcore’s field teams, customers and partners to help them in understanding and getting the most from our Intelligence Processing Unit (IPU) technology.
+Having access to world leading compute resources, you will develop applications that push the boundaries of what is possible with machine learning today.
+You will also act as a senior technical figure within our product support organization, debugging customer issues and providing concise summaries and recommended fixes to our core engineering teams.
+	- In your work you will support some of the world’s top machine learning innovators at deep learning research groups, at academic institutions, at innovative machine learning start-ups, at leading automotive companies, and at some of the world’s largest cloud and internet companies.
+You will need to develop a deep understanding of the IPU architecture and the associated Poplar™ tools and become familiar with leading machine learning frameworks.
+	- You will need to develop a deep understanding of the state-of-the-art in artificial intelligence & machine learning domains and work with our customers to develop new techniques which exploit the unique features of our IPU architecture.
+We want you to become an industry thought leader on Graphcore technology and machine learning applications in the cloud, in automotive and in embedded applications.
+You should be interested and keen to present at industry conferences and will be able to back this up with written blogs and compelling content.
+	- Responsibilities
+		* Develop strong technical relationships with researchers and engineers at our customers and partners and help them to develop new algorithms and achieve breakthroughs in artificial intelligence
+		* Become a recognized expert on Graphcore’s IPU technology and Poplar™ tools and deliver compelling training to our customers and partners
+		* Field & resolve challenging/complex customer support issues
+		* Shepherd critical customer issues and provide timely advance warning of critical issues that need attention
+		* Become a thought leader on machine learning and advocate for Graphcore’s IPU technology
+		* Work with the Product Management and Engineering to ensure a good flow of customer feedback that can be incorporated into future products
+	- Requirements
+		* Demonstrable machine learning development experience or related experience writing and optimizing applications in HPC, scientific libraries, compilers, digital signal processors or GPUs.
+		* Deep experience with C++ and in-depth knowledge of computer architectures, high performance programming and parallel programming
+		* Ability to multitask effectively in a fast-paced environment
+		* Action-oriented with strong analytical and problem-solving skills
+		* Keen interest to learn about the exciting new field of AI
+		* Comfortable in a customer-facing environment
+		* Strong written and oral communications skills with the ability to effectively interface with management and engineering
+		* Strong team-working and excellent interpersonal skills
+	- Differentiators
+		* Masters or PhD in related computationally intensive science or engineering field
+		* Experience with C/C++, parallel programming and knowledge of computer architectures
+		* Experience working with modern deep learning software architecture and frameworks including: Tensorflow, MxNet, Caffe and/or PyTorch
+		* Excellent communication & presentations skills and comfortable in a customer-facing environment
+		* Experience working with accelerators such as GPUs, DSPs or FPGAs
+		* Experience in the AI/machine learning, cloud or automotive space
 + skill set for AI/ML Application Framework Engineer:
 	- SiFive is proud to take a software-first approach to develop tools and frameworks that achieve cutting-edge performance without compromising quality.
 SiFive's Intelligence processors leverage and extend RISC-V Vectors to accelerate AI applications for the edge and beyond.
 Our Core IPs navigate tradeoffs between performance, power, and area, but do not sacrifice flexibility or programmability.
 Our software stack is co-designed with the hardware and developed with scalability and quality in mind.
 Join us to create revolutionary software from the ground up.
 	- We are looking for an experienced AI/ML application frameworks engineer passionate about deploying AI inference and end to end enablement, AI framework integration, model accuracy, and performance analysis and tuning.
 You might be an ideal candidate if you are seeking to develop high quality, innovative, and scalable software that enables state of the art AI inference models to run efficiently and accurately on the SiFive Intelligence processors.